Jim Bottorff's Banjo Page

 Top rows: Keith & Russ Presting, Unknown banjo player, Dave Dell'era bass player standing at wall.

-The silver tip bucket would swing on the long chain.
+The silver tip bucket was on a long chain.
 Bells, whistles, drums and a siren would sound when tips were given.

 Guest Banjo Players:

-Many visiting banjo players would come and sit-in with the band.
-Some were from San Francisco bay area bands, others just passing through on travel.
+Many guest banjo players would come and sit-in with the band.
+Some were from the San Francisco Bay Area, others just passing through on travel.

-Following are a few I recall: Scotty Plummer, Dave Marty, Ralph Martin, Charlie Tagawa, Brad Roth, Frank Vodich, Jack Convery, Steve Peterson,
+Following are a few of the regular guests: Scotty Plummer, Dave Marty, Ralph Martin, Charlie Tagawa, Brad Roth, Frank Vodich, Jack Convery, Steve Peterson,

-Bill Carlson, Bo Bryant, Claude Causley, Mark Rogers, Jimmie Min, Milt Chambers, Carl Lunsford, Garry Kerr, Ed Turner.
+Bill Carlson, Bo Bryant, Claude Causley, Mark Rogers, Jimmie Min, Ed Rossman, Carl Lunsford, Garry Kerr, Ed Turner.

 Sound Clips: